ramsvidor/docker/bitcoind/README.md

-# Debian based Bitcoin Core daemon for Docker
+# Debian based Bitcoin Core for Docker
 [![](https://images.microbadger.com/badges/image/ramsvidor/bitcoind.svg)](https://microbadger.com/images/ramsvidor/bitcoind "Get your own image badge on microbadger.com")
 [![](https://images.microbadger.com/badges/version/ramsvidor/bitcoind.svg)](http://microbadger.com/images/ramsvidor/bitcoind "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/commit/ramsvidor/bitcoind.svg)](http://microbadger.com/images/ramsvidor/bitcoind "Get your own commit badge on microbadger.com")
 [![](https://images.microbadger.com/badges/license/ramsvidor/bitcoind.svg)](http://microbadger.com/images/ramsvidor/bitcoind "Get your own license badge on microbadger.com")

-Hands-on Docker image for Bitcoin Core daemon development running on [Debian](https://www.debian.org).
+Hands-on Docker image for Bitcoin Core development running on [Debian](https://www.debian.org).

 This is a very minimalist container just for running testnet and develop on top of it.
 It cointains only the `bitcoind` executable and should be queried from outside the container with `curl` or other similar tools.